Mo-Qavi/coloures-clustering/README.md

 **Find the best n_clusters** <br>
 For doing that I use the `elbow method` and `histogram method`, after doing that I realize the best value for n_clusters is 4 which I choose from the past.

+## The project two summary
+In next project i chose a fruits image which have more complex colors than first one. in this project also, i do all of the job which i do in the project one plus trieing several value for hyperparaneter n_cluster and visulaze for each one. also in the end of this project, i clustred image with 60 centers and panid each clu